Ghar el-Melh: Phoenician colony

-The Phoenician settlement, which was called 𐤓𐤔𐤀𐤔𐤌𐤍 (meaning "the Cape of Eshmun"), at Ghar el-Melha little inland from the present sitebegan around the same time as Utica and its dating presents the same problems.
+The Phoenician settlement, which was called 𐤓𐤔𐤀𐤔𐤌𐤍 (meaning "the Cape of Eshmun"), at Ghar el-Melh, a little inland from the present site, began around the same time as Utica and its dating presents the same problems.
 Several classical authors place northern Tunisia's colonization c.
 1100 BC but modern archaeology has only found evidence suggestive of a date closer to c.
 800 BC.
 In either case, the settlement at Ghar el-Melh came to serve as Utica's chief port as the Medjerda changed course and began silting up Utica's harbor.
 Its Punic name Rus Eshmun meant "Cape Eshmun", after the Punic name for Cape Farina.

 Scipio Africanus landed nearby, took the town, and pillaged the surrounding countryside in 204 BC ahead of his siege of Utica during the Second Punic War.
 A naval battle ending in Roman victory was fought off the town's coast the next year, ahead of Zama and the end of the war.

 Roman city

 The port fell under Roman rule along with the rest of the Carthaginian Empire during the course of the Punic Wars.
-It sometimes preserved its former nameLatinized as Rusucmonabut also came to be known as Castra Lalia or Delia, presumably after Scipio's friend and lieutenant G. Laelius.
+It sometimes preserved its former name, Latinized as Rusucmona, but also came to be known as Castra Lalia or Delia, presumably after Scipio's friend and lieutenant G. Laelius.
 Its peninsula preserved an ancient and important temple to "Apollo", probably representing a continuation of the Carthaginian worship of the healing god Eshmun harmonized with the Greco-Roman pantheon.
 Castra Delia held native city (civitas) status as part of the province of Byzacena.
 It flourished from around 30 BC to around AD 330.
 During this time the city was also the seat of a Christian bishopric.